 To do this, simply melt a small amount of beeswax and then brush it onto the surface.
 Allow it to cool and harden before using the surface.

-Beeswax will add an extra level of protection to the wood and help to keep the oil from drying out.
-It will also give the wood a nice shine.
+Beeswax will add extra protection to the wood and help keep the oil from drying out while giving the wood a nice shine.

-Mineral oil is non-toxic and is pretty safe to use on all types of wood irrespective of whether it’s finished or bare.
+Mineral oil is non-toxic and is pretty safe to use on all types of wood, regardless of whether it’s finished or bare.

 - Cutting boards